wesmason/personal-website/_posts/2023-06-08-on-failure.md

 ## Building a Better Relationship with Failure

 As a person who has been a high achiever for most of my life and who lives in a society that ties the worth of people to their productivity, test scores, and how they rank against others, I've been working on building a healthier relationship with failure.
 I wouldn't go so far as to say that I look forward to failure.
 Nor would I say that it's easy now, though it might be easier to experience.
-But I have come to appreciate failure as an important part of learning and not an indicator of my worth. **While failure may be an indicator of my current ability, it isn't a predictor of my potential.** I've also come to appreciate how challenging it can be to learn a totally new skill when you've been out of school for years and have hit a stride in your professional career; I think I've developed a lot more empathy for others who are learning new things.
-I hope you'll take the time to pick up a totally new skill, art, or craft every so often.
-And I think you know what I mean now when I say that I hope you'll fail along the way.
+But I have come to appreciate failure as an important part of learning and not an indicator of my worth. **While failure may be an indicator of my current ability, it isn't a predictor of my potential.** I've also come to appreciate how challenging it can be to learn a totally new skill when you've been out of school for years and have developed expertise in one or more areas; I've developed a lot more empathy for people who are learning new things.

+I hope you'll take the time to pick up a totally new skill every so often.
+And I think that you'll know what I mean when I say, "I hope you fail."